iyyel/dotfiles/README.md

 `sh install.sh`

 **note:** stow can only create a symlink if a config file does not already exist.
 If a default file was created upon program installation you must delete it first before you can install a new one with stow.
-This does not apply to directories, only files. `install.sh` overwrites existing config files.
+This does not apply to directories, only files. `install.sh` overwrites existing config files by using the `-R` flag.

 # tl;dr
 Navigate to your home directory